Bionic Barb; the Inside Story

 It fills with ice and will provides great cooling for an entire day.
 You strap it on wherever you want my back and the ice water circulates through the pad it’s wonderful.

-As each day went by I got better and found I was less dependent on the walker and then started switching to using only a cane. about one week after surgery.
+As each day went by I got better and found I was less dependent on the walker.
+I then started switching to using only a cane. about one week after surgery.
 Exercises three times a day and elevating/icing afterward makes for a pretty relaxing day.

 I had someone to help me for the first five days but after that I was fine on my own.
-I figured out that I could use a rope system to hoist the raised toilet seat from the main floor to the second floor and vice versa.
-Carrying things while you’re going up and down the stairs with a cane is not a great idea so gat a bag or backpack.
+I figured out that I could use a rope hoist system to raise the toilet seat from the main floor to the second floor and back.
+Going up and down the stairs with a cane is not a great.
+Carrying things is even worse so plan to use an aid.

 Being able to walk as far as I desire and not always have to be limited is my goal.
 Arthritis runs in my family so it was inevitable.
 I am a bit on the young side to get knee replacements but I would rather have them now then when I’m sitting in the rocking chair.